Heading to Dubai? We share the best places to visit in Dubai with family, so you can enjoy a trip and find something for everyone to enjoy!

 Dubai Fountain and Abra Lake Ride

-The Dubai Fountain, the world’s highest and largest completely coordinated and perfectly synchronized fountain performance, is a spectacular display.
+The Dubai Fountain, the world’s highest and largest completely coordinated and perfectly synchronized fountain performance, is a spectacular display and a must on any Dubai itinerary.
 It is a visual spectacle of a unique design, measuring 900 feet in length and equivalent to two football fields, with over 6,600 WET Superlights and 25 color projectors.
 Together they generate a visual spectrum of over 1,000 different water manifestations.

 Did you know that the 50 color projectors provide a full spectrum of color with a total output of 1.5 million lumens?
 This is truly spectacular and you have to witness it with your own eyes.
 While pumping over 22,000 gallons of water to an incredible height of 500 feet, the fountain performs a variety of classical to modern Arabic tunes and international music.